andrewpratt64/HM3MapGenerator/README.md

 ### Batch Files:
 - easy_build: Using this is recommended unless you have a reason not to.
 Builds map files from saved data from blender, creates an rpkg file, and copies it to Hitman 3's Runtime directory
+- easy_build_with_new_depends: Same as easy_build, but also extracts needed files to the "portedhashes" folder.
+(See extract_new_depends for more details)
 - extract_new_depends: Extracts any needed files to the "portedhashes" folder.
 Depending on your pc and how many files are exported, this can take a while (roughly 5-30 minutes typically)
 - extract_all_depends: Resets both extracted_depends.json and recursive_extracted_depends.json from the "dat" directory, deletes all files in the portedhashes directory, then extracts all needed files.
 THIS CAN TAKE A VERY LONG TIME.
 Remove ".this_is_super_slow" from filename to be able to use
 - gen: Generates files for the "base" folder